Transdermal patch: Reservoir

 Unlike the single-layer and multi-layer drug-in-adhesive systems, the reservoir transdermal system has a separate drug layer.
 The drug layer is a liquid compartment containing a drug solution or suspension separated by the adhesive layer.
 The drug reservoir is totally encapsulated in a shallow compartment molded from a drug-impermeable metallic plastic laminate, with a rate-controlling membrane made of a polymer like vinyl acetate on one surface.
 This patch is also backed by the backing layer.
 In this type of system the rate of release is zero order.
+Reservoir patches should not be cut (with the exception of hyoscine hyrdobromide 1.5mg patch according to the British National Formulary for Children).

 Matrix

 The matrix system has a drug layer of a semisolid matrix containing a drug solution or suspension.
 The adhesive layer in this patch surrounds the drug layer, partially overlaying it.
+The release rate is determined by the physical properties of the matrix.
 Also known as a monolithic device.
+Limited research indicates that it may be possible to cut some matrix patches to provide lower doses, provided the cut part not immediately used is stored at cool temperatures.

 Vapour patch

 In a vapour patch, the adhesive layer not only serves to adhere the various layers together but also to release vapour.
 Vapour patches release essential oils for up to 6 hours and are mainly used for decongestion.
 Other vapour patches on the market improve quality of sleep or aid in smoking cessation.